-This could include contributing to covering the costs incurred by having to deliver activity in smaller groups than normal, or having the correct hygiene and safety equipment.
+This could include contributing to covering the increased costs due to changing how or where you deliver your activity – for example, you require more coaches due to having to deliver activity in smaller groups than normal or having additional hygiene and safety equipment.

-Deadline: Continuous rolling programme until the total pot is allocated.
+Deadline: Continuous rolling programme until the end of 2021.

 Other Sports Funds